-The FY 2015-16 Support Fund Plan and Budget allocates \$585,000 to fund new awards in ITRS and \$350,000 for new P-o-C/P awards.
+The FY 2017-18 Support Fund Plan and Budget allocates \$800,000 to fund new awards in ITRS and P-o-C/P; funds will be apportioned based on proposal submission pressure.
 The Support Fund, however, has in recent years received substantially less income than projections indicated; thus the actual amount available for new awards across R & D subprograms may be reduced.